LiberoNuvola/PRE-RICH-scratch-and-win-game/docs/Game-Economy-Specification.md

 Version: B1
 Status: Normative implementation specification
 Protocol: PRE-RICH Scratch & Win

-This document is the implementation-facing companion to docs/Game-Economy.md.
+Companion: docs/Game-Economy.md

-Game-Economy.md is authoritative for the economic policy.
-This file defines the state and transition requirements needed to implement that policy on-chain and off-chain without introducing conflicting economic rules.
+Game-Economy.md is authoritative for economic policy.
+This document defines implementation-facing state and transition requirements and must not introduce conflicting economic rules.

-This specification defines the required target behavior; it is not evidence that every requirement is implemented or enforced in the current B1 codebase.
-The current implementation status is tracked by docs/CONSTITUTION-GAP-MATRIX.md and the V3 work is scheduled in docs/MASTER-TODO-V3.md.
+This specification is a target/conformance specification.
+It is not evidence that every requirement is implemented in the current B1 codebase.
+Implementation truth is tracked by the Constitution Gap Matrix, validator/off-chain code and tests.

 1. Canonical Economic Values

 The implementation must use:

+KA = 8
+KC = 4
+KD = 4

 Genesis ticket price = 1 USDM
 Ticket classes       = 1, 2, 3, 5, 10, 25, 50, 100 USDM
 Maximum normal win   = 500 × ticket price
-Genesis activation   = Treasury PRE value >= 4,000 USDM
+Genesis activation   = verified Treasury PRE value >= 4,000 USDM

-There is no fixed 2-USDM canonical ticket price and no constitutional 2-USDM prize floor.
+There is no canonical fixed 2-USDM ticket price and no constitutional 2-USDM prize floor.

 USDM is the canonical accounting unit.
-ADA or other approved assets may be used for payment or settlement through verified conversion.
+ADA or another approved asset may be used for payment or settlement through verified conversion.

 2. Ticket Price Validation

-The ticket purchase transaction must carry a class price selected from the approved class ladder.
+A ticket purchase must establish:

-The on-chain validation must establish:

-the class is currently active;
+the selected class is currently active;

-the declared USDM price exactly matches that class;
+the declared USDM price exactly matches the class;

-the player's supplied value is sufficient for that price under the verified oracle configuration;
+supplied payment is sufficient under the verified oracle configuration;

-the corresponding economic reserve is recorded atomically;
+the unresolved economic reserve/exposure is recorded atomically;

-the transaction cannot create a state violating PrizePool solvency invariants.
+the resulting state satisfies all PrizePool solvency invariants.

-The frontend may display a quote, but the frontend is never the authority for the economic amount.
+The frontend quote is informational only.

+No floating-point arithmetic is permitted in economic validation.

 3. Prize Rules

-The normal five tiers remain those defined by the current game rules:
+The normal five tiers are:

 Tier